JorjaFox/website/content/posts/library/news/2010/variety.md

 ---

-**Chat with the exec producer of the &#8216;CSI' franchise**
+**Chat with the exec producer of the 'CSI' franchise**

-Chat Live with Anthony E. Zuiker, creator/executive producer of the &#8216;CSI' franchise, today at 4 p.m.
+Chat Live with Anthony E. Zuiker, creator/executive producer of the 'CSI' franchise, today at 4 p.m.
 PT/7 p.m.
 EST.

 [...]